edurelated2021/tds-proj1/README.md

 8. Ran the program in Google Colab environment and generated the users.csv and repositories.csv files to perform further analysis on.

 ## Interesting and surprising facts I found after analyzing the data
-1. A _textual analysis_ of the developer bios reveal a few interesting facets:
+1. A _textual analysis_ of the developer bios in Chennai reveal a few interesting facets:
    - **Human-Centric Values**: Many developers express values related to creativity, problem-solving, and making a positive impact through technology.
 Phrases about passion, love for coding, and community engagement highlight a human-centric approach to technology.
    - **Soft Skills**: There is a notable emphasis on communication, mentorship, and collaboration, essential skills in today’s tech environment, indicating that technical expertise is complemented by strong interpersonal abilities.
    - **Hackathons and Competitions**: Many developers have engaged in hackathons, suggesting a vibrant culture of innovation and competition that drives developers to refine their skills and showcase their work.